warramma/Fall_AI_Studio/README.md

 The majority of our work was done in Google Colab Notebooks then uploaded to GitHub.
 To run models & scripts

-1. Select the '.ipynb' file you want.
+1. Select the `.ipynb` file you want.
 2. Download it.
 3. Run the notebook locally or upload to Google Colab.